vstinner/unicode_book/encodings.rst

 Byte order marks (BOM)
 ''''''''''''''''''''''

-:ref:`UTF-16 <utf16>` and :ref:`UTF-32 <utf32>` use words bigger than 8 bits,
+:ref:`UTF-16 <utf16>` and :ref:`UTF-32 <utf32>` use units bigger than 8 bits,
 and so hit endian issue.
-A single word can be stored in the big endian (most significant bits first) or little endian (less significant bits first).
+A single unit can be stored in the big endian (most significant bits first) or little endian (less significant bits first).
 BOM are short byte sequences to indicate the encoding and the endian.
 It's the U+FEFF code point encoded to the UTF encodings.